yogeshkumar-5/Data-analysis-using-power-bi/README.md

 - **Interest Rate Optimization**: High interest rates correlate with higher defaults.
 - **Employment-based Approvals**: Longer job tenure improves repayment rates.

-## How to Contribute
-1. Fork the repository.
-2. Create a new branch: `git checkout -b feature-branch`
-3. Make your changes and commit them: `git commit -m "Added new feature"`
-4. Push to the branch: `git push origin feature-branch`
-5. Open a Pull Request.

 ## Future Improvements
 - Implement **Machine Learning Models** for loan default prediction.
 - Integrate **real-time loan data streaming**.
 - Enhance **user interactivity** with Power BI reports.

-## License
-This project is licensed under the MIT License - see the LICENSE file for details.

-## Author
-- **[Your Name]**
-- **[Your Contact Info]**